-Here at the Mobile Internet Resource Center, our focus is on mobile internet in the United States - meaning internet sources that can travel with you as you travel across the US.
+Here at the Mobile Internet Resource Center, our focus is on mobile internet in the United States - meaning internet sources that can travel with you as you in a nomadic lifestyle like RVing or cruising.

-However, there are times when you may park your wheels or dock your dinghy for an extended period of time, or may even have a home base from which you travel from.
+However, there are times when you may park your wheels or dock your dinghy for an extended period of time.

-This guide is meant to help you utilize mobile internet options when you aren't so mobile.
+This guide is meant to help you utilize mobile internet options like cellular and Wi-Fi sources, when you aren't so mobile.

 Included in this Guide:

 - How to Find What Works Best in a Single Location

 - Stationary Possibilities (member only)

 - Stationary Enhancements (member only)

 - Special Considerations for Residential Homes (member only)

 We are honored to be able to present the basic sections of this guide as a free preview to you - without 3rd party advertising, sponsorships or relying on selling you gear or plans.